Bring the Brazilian vibes home with this colorful and tropical-flavored cocktail.

 Instructions

 - In a shaker, combine the superfine sugar and lime wedges.
-Press down with a muddler without overdoing it.
+Muddle them together.

 - Add the passion fruit pulp and cachaça to the shaker, along with a few ice cubes.
 Secure the lid well.

-- Strain the mixture into a glass filled with ice.
+- Strain the mixture into a lowball glass filled with ice.
 Enjoy!

 Nutrition

-The Passion Fruit Caipirinha I made sat perfectly in a rocks glass.
-If you like your ice to stay frozen a little longer, a taller highball or Collins glass will work too.
-Garnish with passion fruit and lime wedges and you’ll have an eye popping mixture.
+The Passion Fruit Caipirinha sits perfectly in a rocks glass.
+If you like your ice to stay frozen a little longer, a taller highball or collins glass will work, too.
+Garnish with a passion fruit half or a lime wedge and you’ll have an eye-popping mixture.

 Ready to have a few more adventures with a zesty and delicious cocktail in hand?
 You can always try making any number of versions of the Caipirinha.
-Being the national drink of Brazil, there are a multitude of variations you can try out:
+Being the national drink of Brazil, there are a multitude of variations you can try out, alongside plenty of other tropical and fruity treats.

 Leave a Comment